SvenPaterson/oRinGD/README.md

 ### Workflow

-1. **Load Image**: Click "Select Image" to load an O-ring cross-section image
+1. **Load Image**: Click "Load / Next Image" to load an O-ring cross-section image
 2. **Define Perimeter**:
    - Left-click to add points around the O-ring perimeter
    - Middle-click to generate the perimeter spline